anna099/hegel/introduction/1-introduction.md

 unlike many of his forebears (Descartes and Kant amongst them), he sees it as a mistake to establish the rules of thinking prior to actually thinking, or to envision thought as a 'medium' through which the absolute is somehow 'filtered'.
-The precise reasons for this will be established later.
-Instead, Hegel wants to begin with 'natural consciousness'; that is, the way in which we typically think, prior to any 'philosophising'.
-This is not at all to be taken as a claim that 'common sense' holds all of the answers to philosophical problems; on the contrary, 'natural consciousness will prove to be only the concept of knowing, or it will prove to be *not real knowing*'.[^8] Each 'shape of consciousness' -- that is, each stage along natural consciousness's transformation -- contains an element of *untruth* insofar as it is not (yet) absolute knowing; and rather than simply 'doubting' the shape of consciousness in response to its untruth, Hegel's approach is to take the negative element -- the untruth -- and to *negate it*, resulting in a 'negation of a negation', or what Hegel calls a **determinate negation**.
-What this is, and how exactly it works, will become clearer later on, but here is Hegel's explanation of determinate negation from his introduction:
+After all, if we 'subtract from a formed thing what the instrument [or medium] has added to it, then the thing ... is again for us exactly as it was prior to this consequently superfluous effort'.[^8]  Instead, Hegel wants to begin with 'natural consciousness'; that is, the way in which we typically think, prior to any 'philosophising'.
+This is not at all to be taken as a claim that 'common sense' holds all of the answers to philosophical problems; on the contrary, 'natural consciousness will prove to be only the concept of knowing, or it will prove to be *not real knowing*'.[^9] Each 'shape of consciousness' -- that is, each stage along natural consciousness's transformation -- contains an element of *untruth* insofar as it is not (yet) absolute knowing; and rather than simply 'doubting' the shape of consciousness in response to its untruth, Hegel's approach is to take the negative element -- the untruth -- and to *negate it*, resulting in a 'negation of a negation', or what Hegel calls a **determinate negation**.
+What this is, and how exactly it works, will become clearer later on, but here is Hegel's explanation of determinate negation from his
+introduction:

 > the exposition of non-truthful consciousness in its untruth is not a merely
 > *negative* movement. ... only when taken as the nothing of that from which it